-In order to exercise your free will, you need to live without appeal, as Camus termed it.
+In order to exercise your freedom, you need to live without appeal, as Camus termed it.

 “At this point of his effort man stands face to face with the irrational.
 He feels within him his longing for happiness and for reason.
 The absurd is born of this confrontation between the human need and the unreasonable silence of the world.”
 Albert Camus

 Camus rejected any type of Aristotelian teleological explanations of the world.
 The world has no inherent purpose, and neither do things.